My name is Thomas Donadio, I was born September 4th, in New York on -

 “The Day of the Builder”

-For more than 25 years I was quietly battling a litany of health issues such as crippling migraine headaches, Lactose Intolerance, coma-like blood sugar level drops, severely diminished brain function from debilitating stage three Sleep Apnea, Tinnitus, dislocated shoulder joint with 2 torn muscles, A-Fib (Atrial Fibrillation), Degenerative Disc Disease with herniated discs in the cervical spine and lumbar region, MRSA (Methicillin-Resistant Staphylococcus Aureus), thousands of debilitating allergies, and gut microbiome imbalance so bad that my body was actually dismantling itself, just to name a few.
+For more than 25 years I was quietly battling a litany of health issues such as crippling migraine headaches, Lactose Intolerance, coma-like blood sugar level drops, severely diminished brain function from debilitating stage three Sleep Apnea, Tinnitus, dislocated shoulder joint with 2 torn muscles, A-Fib (Atrial Fibrillation), Degenerative Disc Disease with herniated discs in the cervical spine and lumbar region, Vertigo, MRSA (Methicillin-Resistant Staphylococcus Aureus), thousands of debilitating allergies, and gut microbiome imbalance so bad that my body was actually dismantling itself, just to name a few.

 I was in my thirties when on two separate occasions I was told I only had 6 months left to live.
 I survived a collapse in which I became unconscious, then suffered through a coma, cardiac arrest, and clinical death.